jboler/ember-data-has-many-query/README.md

 ## Versioning

-This addon is targeted at Ember & Ember Data v3.4 LTS
+This addon is targeted at Ember & Ember Data v3.0

 ## Installation